Choosing the best route for climbing Mount Kilimanjaro is hands-down the most important recipe for having a successful Kilimanjaro mountain tour.

 Shira is the best route for climbing Kilimanjaro if you fancy experiencing parts of the Mountain by driving.

 The Umbwe Route

-- Umbwe is steep and very straight climb to the top.
+- Umbwe is a steep and very straight climb to the top.

 - Umbwe gives you the pure adventure and a true sense of climbing the highest free-standing Mountain of Africa.